Gary, Indiana: Founding and early years

 Gary, Indiana, was founded in 1906 by the U.S. Steel corporation as the home for its new plant, Gary Works.
 The city was named after lawyer Elbert Henry Gary, who was the founding chairman of the United States Steel Corporation.

 Gary was the site of civil unrest in the 1919 General Steel Strike.
 On October 4, 1919, a riot broke out on Broadway, the main north–south street through downtown Gary, between steel workers and strike breakers brought in from outside.
 Indiana governor James P. Goodrich declared martial law three days later.
 Shortly after that, over 4,000 federal troops under the command of Major General Leonard Wood arrived to restore order.

 The steel industry's jobs provided Gary with rapid growth and a diverse population within the first 26 years of its founding.
-According to the 1920 United States census, 29.7% of Gary's population at the time was classified as foreign-born, mostly from eastern European countries, with another 30.8% classified as native-born with at least one foreign-born parent.
+In the 1920 United States census, 29.7% of Gary's population was classified as foreign-born, mostly from eastern European countries, with another 30.8% native-born with at least one foreign-born parent.
 By the 1930 United States census, the first census in which Gary's population exceeded 100,000, the city was the fifth largest in Indiana and comparable in size to South Bend, Fort Wayne, and Evansville.

-At that time, 78.7% of the population was classified as white, with 19.3% as foreign-born and another 25.9% as native-born with at least one foreign-born parent.
+In 1930, 78.7% of the population was classified as white, with 19.3% as foreign-born and another 25.9% as native-born with at least one foreign-born parent.
 In addition to white internal migrants, Gary had attracted numerous African-American migrants from the South in the Great Migration, and 17.8% of the population was classified as black.
-Some 3.5% were classified as Mexican (now likely to be identified as Hispanic, as they included citizens and immigrants of other Spanish-speaking ethnicities).
+Some 3.5% were classified as Mexican, now likely to be identified as Hispanic, as they included citizens and immigrants of other Spanish-speaking ethnicities.